 Our products’ quality, cleanliness, and USP Class VI certification mean that they are perfectly suited for implant devices.
 Our products are inspected and packaged in Class 7 clean rooms.

 Contact us or call 1-800-526-3842 to learn more about are sterilization methods.

 The table below summarizes several sterilization methods and the materials for which they are best suited.

-*High density grades not as stable as medium and low grades
+** High density grades not as stable as medium density and low density grades